Kurt Schuschnigg: Anschluss

 In the event, they decided to go with the third option.

 On the following day, 14 February, Schuschnigg reorganised his cabinet on a broader basis and included representatives of all former and present political parties.
 Hitler immediately appointed a new Gauleiter for Austria, a Nazi Austrian army officer who had just been released from prison in accordance with the terms of the general amnesty stipulated by the Berchtesgaden agreement.

 On 20 February, Hitler made a speech before the Reichstag which was broadcast live and which for the first time was relayed also by the Austrian radio network.
 A key phrase in the speech was: "The German Reich is no longer willing to tolerate the suppression of ten million Germans across its borders."

 In Austria, the speech was met with concern and by demonstrations by both pro and anti-Nazi elements.
-On the evening of 24 February, the Austrian Federal Diet was called into session.
+On the evening of 24 February, the Austrian Federal Diet (the Austrian Bundestag), was called into session.
 In his speech to the Diet, Schuschnigg referred to the July 1936 agreement with Germany and stated: "Austria will go thus far and no further."
 He ended his speech with an emotional appeal to Austrian patriotism: "Red-White-Red (the colours of the Austrian flag) until we're dead!"
 The speech was received with disapproval from the Austrian Nazis and they began mobilising their supporters.
 The headline in The Times of London was "Schuschnigg's Speech – Nazis Disturbed".
 The phrase "thus far and no further" was found "disturbing" by the German press.

 To resolve the political uncertainty in the country and to convince Hitler and the rest of the world that the people of Austria wished to remain Austrian and independent of the Third Reich, Schuschnigg, with the full agreement of the President and other political leaders, decided to proclaim a plebiscite to be held on 13 March.
 But the wording of the referendum which had to be responded to with a "Yes" or a "No" turned out to be controversial.
 It read: "Are you for a free, German, independent and social, Christian and united Austria, for peace and work, for the equality of all those who affirm themselves for the people and Fatherland?"